Category Insight

 Myth vs reality about seed oils

 One of the most common myths is that all seed oils are inherently inflammatory or unhealthy.
-In reality, oils vary enormously depending on how they are grown, how they are processed, their fatty acid composition and how they are used during cooking.
+In reality, oils vary enormously depending on their fatty acid composition, processing method, heat stability and intended application.

-For example, organic high oleic sunflower oil is specifically selected for a higher proportion of monounsaturated fat.
-This makes it more stable for higher-heat cooking than conventional sunflower oil and gives it a fatty acid profile closer to oils such as olive or avocado oil than many consumers realise.
+Organic high oleic sunflower oil is a good example.
+It is specifically selected for a higher proportion of monounsaturated fat, making it more stable for higher-heat cooking than conventional sunflower oil.
+Its fatty acid profile is closer to oils such as olive or avocado oil than many consumers realise.

-The more useful question is not simply whether an oil comes from a seed or a fruit.
-The better question is whether the oil is appropriate for the food application, how stable it is under heat, and how well it has been sourced, processed and stored.
+That is why broad statements like “all seed oils are bad” can be misleading.
+The more relevant question is whether the oil is appropriate for the food application and how well it has been sourced, processed and handled.

 The best oil for salad dressings is not always the best oil for chip frying